ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-4-3.md

-Chapter 3: Techniques and Exercises for Mindful Breathing: Strategies for Incorporating Mindful Breathing into Daily Life
+Strategies for Incorporating Mindful Breathing into Daily Life
 =========================================================================================================================

 Diaphragmatic Breathing